Health Indicator Report of Postpartum Depression

 DenominatorThe number of Utah women who delivered a live infant.

-Other ObjectivesThere is not a Healthy People 2020 objective targeting postpartum depression; however, the following (proposed) objectives are relevant: MHMD HP2020-13 Increase the proportion of adults with a mental disorder who receive treatment MHMD HP2020-15 Increase depression screening by primary care providers MHMD HP2020-16 Decrease the annual prevalence of Major Depressive Episode (MDE)
+Other ObjectivesThe following Healthy People 2020 objectives are also relevant: MHMD-9: Increase the proportion of adults with mental health disorders who receive treatment MHMD-11: Increase depression screening by primary care providers MHMD-4: Reduce the proportion of persons who experience major depressive episodes (MDEs)

 What Is Being Done?The Maternal and Infant Health Program (MIHP) has been working on increasing awareness of postpartum depression and the need to screen for it among health care providers through a variety of methods.
-Further, MIHP has done an extensive analysis of qualitative and quantitative data to uncover motivators and barriers of seeking medical help for postpartum depression.
-The program has shared these findings through oral/poster presentations at a variety of conferences.
-Also, these findings were recently published in the Journal of Midwifery and Women's Health.
-The MIHP continues to collaborate with Baby Your Baby to include a section on postpartum depression in their updated version of the Keepsake book which is distributed to pregnant women throughout the state.
+Staff from MIHP participate on Utah's Maternal Mental Health Collaborative whose mission is to "exchange ideas and form relationships to increase and improve awareness, prevention, detection and treatment of maternal mental health conditions in Utah".
+The MIHP continues to collaborate with Baby Your Baby to include a section on postpartum depression (PPD) in their updated version of the Keepsake book which is distributed to pregnant women throughout the state.
 Additionally, the program has worked with State Medicaid staff members to include information on PPD in a "termination of coverage" notice women receive three to four months prior to losing Medicaid coverage 60 days postpartum.
 This information encourages women to seek help for PPD if needed before their coverage ends.